 Orientation, Pastoral Care and Peer Support

-During term one, year 7s are assisted in gaining library access, getting onto the computer network, having photographs taken and getting their Smart Rider card (for discounts on travel).
-A Peer Support Program exists where selected year 10 students work with the year 7s for a lesson each week for about 5 weeks of term one.
+During term one, Year 7s are assisted in gaining library access, getting onto the computer network, having photographs taken and getting their Smart Rider card (for discounts on travel).

 Literacy and Numeracy Support classes

-A number of year 7 and 8 students will participate in additional English and Mathematics classes each week to assist them in meeting required standards.
-These students will usually do additional English instead of a language class.
+A number of Year 7 and 8 students will participate in additional Literacy and Numeracy classes each week to assist them in meeting required standards.
+These students will usually do additional Literacy or Numeracy instead of a language class.
 The school will decide who participates in these classes.

 Parent tours and information nights

 There are parent nights in May and November for parents of Year 6 students to learn about the Junior Campus and High School.
 There is also a parent tour in June for parents of Year 6 students to see the Junior Campus and High School in operation.
 There is always a tour at the end of February for Parents of Year 7’s to visit and see the school in action and maybe see their child at work.